lalinsky/mbslave/README.txt

 Installation
 ============

+0. Make sure you have Python and psycopg2 installed.

 1. Setup a database and create mbslave.conf by copying and editing mbslave.conf.default.
 If you are starting completely from scratch, you can use the following commands to setup a clean database:

    $ sudo su - postgres
    $ createuser musicbrainz
-   $ createdb -O musicbrainz musicbrainz
+   $ createdb createdb -l C -E UTF-8 -T template0 -O musicbrainz musicbrainz
    $ createlang plpgsql musicbrainz

 2. Prepare empty schema for the MusicBrainz database (skip this if you